cch5ng/udacity-resume-tests/README.md

 ## Built With

 * [Jasmine 2.7.0](https://github.com/jasmine/jasmine/releases) - The web framework used
+* The current ResumeSpec.js is compatible with the schema requirements for https://github.com/udacity/frontend-nanodegree-resume/blob/master/README.md (last updated 07192016) (as of 08152017).
+* There isn't a guarantee that ResumeSpec.js will always be up to date with the schema (project README.md) so the grader still has a responsibility to double check the results.
 * Love <3, Sweat, Tears (no, not really...)

 ## Contributing